We look at the history of this Scottish treat, plus offer advice on where to buy it and how to cook it to perfection.

 Glasgow-based butcher McLays make traditional haggis in natural casing.
 Prices start at £6.50.
 Order from the McLays site.

-Ayrshire butcher Pollok Williamson sell a range of haggis from £1.36, including one specially shaped for deep-frying, should you be feeling particularly decadent.
+Ayrshire butcher Pollok Williamson sell a range of haggis from £1.36, including chip shop-friendly haggis sausages specially shaped for deep-frying, should you be feeling particularly decadent.
 Order from the Pollok Williamson site.

 The Blackface Meat Company sell haggis celebration boxes.
 We like their recommendation of using any leftovers in stuffing.
 Order from the Blackface site.